dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2177: Legalizing marijuana sends conflicting messages.
+### T2177: Legalization would normalize drug use, especially among youth.

 |Support|
 |---|